cisco/mercury/doc/safe-parsing.md

 ## Safe Selective Parsing of Truncated Certificates and Other Network Data
-#### David McGrew, August 18, 2020
+#### David McGrew, September 4, 2020

 One of the biggest challenges in network data collection and analysis is that of parsing network data with safety, performance, and flexibility.
-Network data formats are complex, and packet data is often truncated, and too often misformatted.
+Network data formats are complex, and packet data is often truncated, and is too often misformatted.
 In mercury and cert-analyze, bounds checking is enforced through structured programming, with data structures and functions that provide efficiency and flexibility.
 This note explains that approach in more detail (and it is a work in progress).

+**Note: `struct datum` is currently named `struct parser` in parser.h.
+`parser` is a poor choice of name, and it will be changed soon.**

 Network packets occupy contiguous regions of memory.
 A substring of a packet can be identified by a pair of pointers indicating its start